Opportunity Probability stands in the corner at pipeline review parties.

-Barely getting a second look.
+Usually, he barely gets a second look.

-It would be better if he just went away.
+Sometimes, it would be better if he just went away.

 But here’s the thing.